Async

 Node.js callbacks handle async operations avoiding callback hell.

-When to Use Callbacks
+Introduction to Node.js Callbacks

-Drawbacks of Callbacks
+Real-World Application of Callbacks

 Conclusion